stephaneVercouillieBMID/slate/source/workingVersion.html.md

 #### 3.2.1.1.
 ID Tokens
 As per the [OIDC Specification](http://openid.net/specs/openid-connect-core-1_0.html#TokenResponse), an `id_token` is a JWT.

-- ID tokens carry user’s authentication information encoded in the token itself.(must be a JWT) and authorization server will return which encodes the user’s authentication information
+- ID tokens carry user’s authentication information encoded in the token itself.(must be a JWT) and authorization server will return them.
 -  the token can be certainly verified to prove that it hasn’t been tampered with.

 There’s a set of [rules](http://openid.net/specs/openid-connect-core-1_0.html#IDTokenValidation) in the specification for validating an `id_token`.